customise-cms/.github/profile/README.md

-👋 Hey, Welcome to MA CMS.
+# 👋 Hey, Welcome to Customise.

+Customise is a new Headless CMS, striving to make a super simple multi purpose CMS with lots of deployment and customision options.
+Developed with new technologies, customise to fast and cheap to use.

+## Customise
+- Customise -